mondoohq/installer/docs/integration/packer.md

 ### Verifying the Installation

-After installing Packer, Mondoo Agent and the Mondoo Packer Provisioning Plugin run the follow commands to check that everything is configured properly:
+After installing Packer, Mondoo Agent and the Mondoo Packer Provisioning Plugin run the following commands to check that everything is configured properly:

 ```
 $ packer
 Usage: packer [--version] [--help] <command> [<args>]

 Available commands are: